-In the leading order calculation considered here, we note that the b-quark radiation comes from the $\widehat{tb}$ dipole.
-Thus b-quark radiation is associated with additional radiation from the top quark, and even if the b-quark decays with large angle~$\gamma$ laterally such that the b-quark fragments are well separated from the top quark fragments, there remains some radiation in the top quark direction $( \propto 1/(\Theta_g^2+\Theta_0^2))$, finite at $\Theta_g=0$, represented by the first term in Eq.~\eqref{termB}, while the two other terms vanish at high energies.
-However, we observe that the leading term in $|B_1|^2$ vanishes at high energies for decays of the b-quark in the forward direction $\gamma=0$.
-This holds also for the gluon momentum spectrum after integration over the gluon decay angles $\Theta_g, \Theta_g'$.
+In the leading order calculation considered here, we note that the b-quark radiation comes from the $\widehat{tb}$ dipole and therefore, the b-quark radiation is associated with additional radiation from the top-quark.
+Then, even if the b-quark decays with large angle~$\gamma$ such that the b-quark fragments are well separated from the top-quark fragments, there remains some radiation in the top-quark direction $( \propto 1/(\Theta_g^2+\Theta_0^2))$ from the $\widehat{tb}$ dipole, which is represented by the first term in Eq.~\eqref{termB} and is finite at $\Theta_g=0$; the two other terms vanish at high energies.
+However, we observe that the leading term in $|B_1|^2$ vanishes at high energies for decays with the b-quark in the forward direction $\gamma=0$.
+This also holds for the gluon momentum spectrum after integration over the gluon decay angles $\Theta_g, \Theta_g'$.

 In order to obtain the momentum spectra of partons from top-quark fragmentation we have to integrate these distributions over the gluon emission angles and obtain contributions from the different components.
 For $|A|^2$ we get at large angles $\Theta_g$ the integral over $d\Theta_g^2/\Theta_g^2$ which yields a contribution logarithmically rising with the upper limit.
-For the terms in $|B_1|^2$ the integrals over $\Theta_g,\Theta'_g$ are dominated by the small angle emissions near $\Theta_0,\Theta_0'$ and we can approximately write for the angular integral
+For the terms in $|B_1|^2$ the integrals over $\Theta_g$, $\Theta'_g$ are dominated by the small angle emissions near $\Theta_0,\Theta_0'$ and we can approximately write for the angular integral

 At the high energies considered here the second and third terms are negligible and so $\langle|B_1|^2\rangle$ decreases with decreasing decay angle $\gamma$ for $t\to b$.
 For our scenario with $E_t=500$~GeV we have $\beta=0.94$ and $\beta'=0.995...0.9999$ for the b-quark momenta in the region 20 - 450~GeV.
-While in the first term $c_1(\gamma)$ remains finite, there is also the factor $(1-0.94 \cos\gamma)$ which nearly vanishes for the emission of the b-quark parallel to the top quark.
-This behaviour is well understood and, in fact, for particles of equal mass and velocity the factor in Eq.~\eqref{B1average} would reduce to
+While in the first term $c_1(\gamma)$ remains finite, there is also the factor $(1-0.94 \cos\gamma)$ which nearly vanishes for the emission of the b-quark parallel to the top-quark.
+This behaviour is well understood, and, in fact, for particles of equal mass and velocity, it follows from Eq.~\eqref{termB}